jawardell/ubiquitous-broccoli/README.md

 skewed top corridor numbers.
 The study of STCs falls within the realm of enumerative combinatorics and lattice path counting.
-These corridors are simple, yet complex and this study is an ongoing work.
+These corridors are simple yet complex and this study is an ongoing work.
 I presented some of the progress on STCs at an undergraduate research conference at my school.
 For more information about STCs, check out the